shanewholloway/js-csv-iter-parse/README.md

 # csv-iter-parse

-A line-oriented CSV parse using iterables or async iterables.
+A line-oriented CSV parser using iterables or async iterables.

-Made for modern JavaScript ecosystem, includes only core CSV line parsing into cells.
+Made for the modern JavaScript ecosystem: includes only core CSV line-parsing into cells.
-Constructed with ESM tree-shaking friendly packaging, as well as pragmatic CommonJS and UMD packaging.
+Constructed with ESM tree-shaking friendly packaging as well as pragmatic CommonJS and UMD packaging.

 Inspired by how often I reach for Matthew Holt's [PapaParse](https://www.papaparse.com) library.